Social media use in the financial services sector: Regulations

 The use of social media by investors and financial services professionals for business purposes is subject to regulatory oversight, in the United States this is done primarily by the Financial Industry Regulatory Authority (FINRA).
 FINRA's rules, designed to protect investors from misleading information in all communications and this also applies to social media communications.
-This includes making sure social media posts follow financial advertising rules, such as being fair and balances not providing misleading information and that advice is not provided by unqualified personal, such as influencers and bank staff in their personal capacity.
+This includes ensuring that social media posts follow financial advertising rules, such as being fair and balanced and not providing misleading information, and that advice is not provided by unqualified personnel, such as influencers and bank staff acting in a personal capacity.
 Financial firms have to maintain books and records of all interaction with customers and this includes social media.

 New products and services

 Social media has created entirely new products for the financial services sector, revolutionizing products and developing new industries through the merging of social technology and financial services.
 Fintech startups use social media to promote products to get them established.

-Many developing nations have used social media to leapfrog traditional financial technology for example the WeChat Pay which developed from the Chinese WeChat social media platform became a major payment system in China in just a few years.
+Several developing nations have used social media to leapfrog traditional financial technology; for example, WeChat Pay, which developed from the Chinese WeChat social media platform, became a major payment system in China within a few years.
 In 2015, according to consulting firm Accenture, 390 million people in China had registered to use mobile banking.
 This figure is more than the population of the United States.
-Albeit not as popular in the U.S., the most prominent American fintech company, Venmo, blends technology and financial services together on a social platform.
+In the United States, the fintech company Venmo combines technology and financial services on a social platform.

 Other financial technology companies that have used social media to develop or promote financial products include: